danmbrown/city-of-whispers/Moves.md

 You may spend an asset to:
 - Avoid marking Heat
 - Roll Social Interaction moves with advantage
-- Take +1 to a Network move for each resource spent
+- Take +1 to a Network move for each asset spent
 - Repair an item